Faiszer Musthapha

-Mohamed Faiszer Musthapha, PC, MP is a Sri Lankan lawyer and a politician.
+Mohamed Faiszer Musthapha, PC, MP is a Sri Lankan lawyer and politician.
 He was the Minister of Sports and Provincial Councils and Local Government and a member of the Parliament of Sri Lanka.
 Faiszer Musthapha is married to Fathima Rifa who is also a lawyer.
 They have two daughters.

 Education

 Musthapha received his primary and secondary education at Royal College, Colombo and graduated from the Ceylon Law College.
 He obtained his post-graduate degree, Master of Law (LLM) from the University of Aberdeen, U.K.

 Legal career

-Faiszer Musthapha, chose the legal profession as his career following in the foot-steps of his father Faisz Musthapha.
+Faiszer Musthapha chose the legal profession as his career following in the footsteps of his father Faisz Musthapha.
 Faiszer Musthapha had specialized in company law and established a very successful practice eventually earning the title of President's Counsel.
-It was the first time in the history of Sri Lanka that both father and son had attained the title of President's Counsel.
+It was the first time in the history of Sri Lanka that both a father and son had attained the title of President's Counsel.
 He also held the position of Vice Chairman of Sri Lanka Land Reclamation and Development Corporation (SLLRDC) 2002-2003 and subsequently, Vice Chairman of National Housing Development Authority (NHDA) 2002–2004.